nikita0527/techfolios.github.io/userguide.md

   * The bio-publications-2.html template also checks for an award with type "grant" and creates a special section for those awards.
 For an example of use, see the awards field in [Philip Johnson's bio.json](https://github.com/philipmjohnson/philipmjohnson.github.io/blob/master/_data/bio.json).

+  * If you want to transmogrify your bio.json file into other formats, see [Hack My Resume](http://please.hackmyresume.com/).

+  * For heaven's sake, don't end up with a portfolio like [this one](https://medium.com/@_oren/every-single-web-portfolio-site-ever-8fad53534d46#.o82m6ejrr).

 Once your bio.json file passes both JSON Schema and YAML Lint, it should build without problem in TechFolio.

 # 4. Custom design tips